habitat-sh/habitat/www/source/tutorials/getting-started-configure-plan.html.md

 5. Save the file.

-All user-defined tags must have the **cfg** prefix.
-For general service settings, Habitat also defines several system tags that you may use to configure your service at runtime.
+All user-defined expressions must have the **cfg** prefix.
+For general service settings, Habitat also defines several system expressions that you may use to configure your service at runtime.
 See the [Runtime configuration settings](/docs/plan-syntax#runtime-configuration-settings) section of the Plan syntax guide for more information.

 As we said, a TOML file is associated with your configuration file and specifies the default values for your service at start up.
 If you have a templatized configuration file, then you must include a `default.toml` file in your plan folder.

-1. Create a file named `default.toml` and include it in the root of your plan directory.
+1. If you are not in the `/src/plans/mytutorialapp` directory, change directories to it and create a file named `default.toml`.

        [12][default:/src/plans/mytutorialapp:0]# touch default.toml